 • The MMU recommends that CIRs should end on the date of retirement in order to help ensure competitive markets and competitive access to the grid.
-The rules need to ensure that incumbents cannot exploit control of CIRs to block or postpone entry of competitors.40 (Priority: Medium.
+The rules need to ensure that incumbents cannot exploit control of CIRs to block or postpone entry of competitors or to exercise market power by requiring high payments for CIRs.41 (Priority: Medium.
 First reported 2013.
 Status: Partially adopted, 2012.)

-Generation Oueue
+Generation Queue

 - Given the significance of data to market participants and regulators, the MMU recommends that all queue data and supplemental, network and baseline project data, including projected in service dates and estimated and final costs, be regularly updated with accurate and verifiable data.
+PJM does not update this data.
 (Priority: High.
 First reported Q1 2023.
 Not adopted.) - The MMU recommends that barriers to entry be addressed in a timely manner in order to help ensure that the capacity market will result in the entry of new capacity to meet the needs of PJM market participants.
 (Priority: Low.
 First reported 2012.
-Status: Not adopted.) - The MMU recommends improvements in queue management including that PJM establish a review process to ensure that projects are removed from the queue if they are not viable, as well as a process to allow commercially viable projects to advance in the queue ahead of projects which have failed to make progress, subject to rules to prevent gaming.41 (Priority: Medium.
+Status: Not adopted.) - The MMU recommends that PJM establish an expedited PJM managed queue process to identify commercially viable projects that could help eliminate or reduce the need for specific RMRs or that could address specific reliability needs and allow the identified projects to advance in the queue ahead of projects which have failed to make progress, subject to rules to prevent gaming.
+(Priority: High.
+New recommendation.
+Status: Not adopted.) - The MMU recommends improvements in queue management including that PJM establish a review process to ensure that projects are removed from the queue if they are not viable, as well as an expedited process to allow commercially viable projects to advance in the queue ahead of

+- projects which have failed to make progress, subject to rules to prevent gaming.42 (Priority: Medium.
 First reported 2013.
 Status: Partially adopted.) - The MMU recommends continuing analysis of the study phase of PJM's transmission planning to reduce the need for postponements of study results, to decrease study completion times, and to improve the likelihood that a project at a given phase in the study process will successfully go into service.
-42 (Priority: Medium.
+(Priority: Medium.
 First reported 2014.
 Status: Partially adopted.) - The MMU recommends outsourcing interconnection studies to an independent party to avoid potential conflicts of interest.
 Currently, these studies are performed by incumbent transmission owners under PJM's direction.
 This creates potential conflicts of interest, particularly when transmission owners are vertically integrated and the owner of transmission also owns generation.
 (Priority: Low.
 First reported 2013.
 Status: Not adopted.)